algorandfoundation/algokit-cli/docs/cli/index.md

 Set to [disable] to prevent AlgoKit performing this check permanently, or [enable] to resume checking.
 If no argument is provided then outputs current setting.

-Also see –skip-version-check which can be used to disable check for a single command.
+Also see --skip-version-check which can be used to disable check for a single command.

 ```shell
 algokit config version-prompt [OPTIONS] [[enable|disable]]